Chances are when you hear the word “Yoga”, your initial thought is either one of two things: “I freaking love yoga!” or “ugh…what’s the point?”

 Am I right?
 Did you think one of those two things?

-Not only because, I freaking LOVE yoga and the huge impact it’s made and continues to make on my life, but more importantly because it aims to greatly reduce one of our most common ailments today…the big “S!”
+Not only because I freaking LOVE yoga and the huge impact it’s made and continues to make in my life, but more importantly because it aims to greatly reduce one of our most common ailments today… the big “S!”

 But here’s the thing, it’s not “ok” and it’s not “just” stress.

 Our bodies aren’t designed to sustain prolonged stress, and when they do, they begin to break down, allowing disease to creep in.